 -Adjustable scope with marked (tactical) style uncovered turrets or ballistic compensating reticles such as the Horus, Vortex EBR, Mil-Dot or similar, 30mm main tube or bigger

 -Rear bag or sand sock

--PDA with Ballistic solver or Phone capable of running Android or iphone Apps.
+-Phone capable of running Android or iPhone Apps.
 (Applied Ballistics is the preferred app) The cheap or free apps give cheap results. $30 on a quality app will save you $100s in ammo.
 It pays for itself on day 1.

 -Eye Pro / Ear Pro

 -40-60 rounds of quality ammunition.
 40 rounds is the bare minimum if you are already zeroed.
 If you are not zeroed or if you want to stay afterward and bang some steel on your own, I would recommend bringing more.
 Spotting and additional coaching will be available to you.

 So, you want to shoot Long-Range?

 Long-range shooting is a lot of fun but not everyone has had the luxury of getting professional training to shoot out to 1000 yards and beyond.
 NETT will host some intro to precision rifle classes that will cover the basics of long-range shooting for those who want to join but may not be confident in their abilities.
 This is by FAR the best deal in the Metroplex.
 You will not find any other course that can get you shooting this far, this fast, and is this affordable.

 We can guarantee you will get hits all the way out to 1000yds, and if your equipment is capable, you will get on steel out to 1200yds and even 1500yds or a Mile.